How do I know if my loved one qualifies for Hospice?

-When your doctor and the Hospice Medical Director have certified that if the disease continues it’s normal course and your prognosis is no longer than six months, you are eligible for hospice.
-This applies to anyone of any age, with any type of illness.
+When your doctor and the Hospice Medical Director have certified that if the disease continues it’s normal course your prognosis is no longer than six months, you are eligible for hospice.
+This applies to people of any age, with any type of illness.

 Hospice diagnosis can include: